-Some of the coolest tricks possible with your Philips Hue lights come courtesy of the official Hue Sync app from Philips itself: this Windows/macOS tool lets you sync your smart lights to your music, movies and games.
+Some of the coolest tricks possible with your Philips Hue lights come courtesy of the official Hue Sync app from Philips itself: this Windows/macOS tool lets you sync your Philips Hue bulbs to your music, movies and games.

 Here we'll guide you through the whole process, assuming that you've already got your Philips Hue system set up.
 The app is free to download and use, and simple to configure.